The Chief HR Officer Role & Responsibilities

-The role of the Chief Human Resources Officer, often titled Senior Vice President of Human Resources, has shifted from responding to employee needs and setting policies to the more strategic objective of helping organizations build capabilities to respond to customers and increase confidence from investors.
-In this new capacity, the Chief HR Officer develops a strategic human capital plan that ensures that executive compensation, professional development, executive recruitment and retention are all aligned with the company's strategic objectives and goals.
-He or she is also responsible for integrating HR policies into the company; coordinating succession planning; and developing a positive employer brand.
+The role of the Chief Human Resources Officer, also known as CHRO, and often titled Chief People Officer or Senior Vice President of Human Resources, has shifted from responding to employee needs and setting policies to the more strategic.
+The CHRO’s objectives now more commonly include helping organizations build their capabilities in response to customers and increasing confidence from investors.
+In this new capacity, the Chief HR Officer develops a strategic human capital plan that ensures that executive compensation, professional development, executive recruitment, employee engagement and retention are all aligned with the company's strategic objectives and goals.
+CHROs are also responsible for integrating HR policies into the company; coordinating succession planning; building effective internal cultures, and developing a positive employer brand.

 The Chief HR Officer, or SVP of HR, is the point person for the talent review process, which is central to the firm's strategic planning.
-He or she must know their talent; understand their collective bench strength; and have the ability to move talent across lines to meet business needs.
+CHROs must know their talent; understand their collective bench strength, and have the ability to move talent across lines to meet business needs.

 5 Capabilities Hiring Organizations and Executive Search Firms Look for in a Chief Human Resources Officer